-Blue and Gold Fleet (which also operates some of the Sausalito ferries and Tiburon ferries) offers a 90-minute voyage around Alcatraz from their San Francisco headquarters at Pier 41 / Pier 39 in Fisherman’s Wharf.
+Blue and Gold Fleet (which also operates some of the Sausalito ferries and Tiburon ferries) offers a 90-minute Alcatraz boat tour from their San Francisco headquarters at Pier 41 / Pier 39 in Fisherman’s Wharf.
 They call it “Escape from the Rock” and it goes around the island twice as well as going under the Golden Gate Bridge and back.

 The tour takes 90 minutes and they have a recorded narration thst covers the history of the island and prison in a dramatic “History Channel style” audio program called “Escape from the Rock.”